Join The Best Hacking Community Worldwide | Hack The Box

 (ALL) NOPASSWD: /usr/local/bin/easy_install

-What is the full path to the program that developer can run as root using sudo
+What is the full path to the program that developer can run as root using sudo? /usr/local/bin/easy_install

 - Create a Temporary Directory: A temporary directory is created to hold our malicious Python script:

-shell: - Run the Script with Elevated Privileges: The final step is to use
+- Run the Script with Elevated Privileges: The final step is to use sudo easy_installto "install" the Python script we just created.
+Sincedevelopercan runeasy_installwithsudoprivileges, this triggers the Python script and spawns a shell asroot:

 developer@updown:~$ TF=$(mktemp -d)